Rhubarb: Uses

-Rhubarb is grown primarily for its fleshy leafstalks, technically known as petioles.
+Rhubarb is grown primarily for its sour, fleshy leafstalks, technically known as petioles.
 The use of rhubarb stalks as food is a relatively recent innovation.
 This usage was first recorded in 18th- to 19th-century England after affordable sugar became more widely available.

 Commonly, it is stewed with sugar or used in pies and desserts, but it can also be put into savoury dishes or pickled.
 Rhubarb can be dehydrated and infused with fruit juice.
 In the United States, it is usually infused with strawberry juice to mimic the popular strawberry rhubarb pie.

 Food

 The species Rheum ribes has been eaten in the Islamic world since the 10th century.

 In Northern Europe and North America, the stalks are commonly cut into pieces and stewed with added sugar until soft.
 The resulting compote, sometimes thickened with corn starch, can then be used in pies, tarts and crumbles.
 Alternatively, greater quantities of sugar can be added with pectin to make jams.
 A paired spice used is ginger, although cinnamon and nutmeg are also common additions.

 In the United Kingdom, as well as being used in the typical pies, tarts and crumbles, rhubarb compote is also combined with whipped cream or custard to make rhubarb fool.
 In the United States, the common usage of rhubarb in pies has led to it being nicknamed "pie plant", by which it is referred to in 19th-century cookbooks.
 Rhubarb in the US is also often paired with strawberries to make strawberry-rhubarb pie, though some rhubarb purists jokingly consider this "a rather unhappy marriage".